mverboom/build/BUILD.md

 * [BUILD]

 Everything in this section is executed to build the software.
 Execution takes place in a temporary directory.
-Creation and cleanup of the directroy is handled by the build script.
+Creation and cleanup of the directory is handled by the build script.

 Before the code is executed, an environment is set up with supporting information.